mattchen0421/ProgrammingAssignment/README.md

 code book
-"subject" is the code of the subjects./n
+"subject" is the code of the subjects.\n
 "activity" lable the six activities that subject done X,Y,Z represent 3 differnt directon
 .mean means it is a mean value